relevance/elzar/USAGE.md

 role :db,  "your slave db-server here"
 ```

-Using the IP address that we got from running `elzar preheat` earlier,
+Using the IP address that we got from previous elzar commands,
 our config would look like this:

 ```ruby